Perkyrain/SerpentAI_wiki/Linux-Installation-Guide.md

 ### Tesseract

 Serpent.AI includes OCR functionality so that text can be read from game frame regions and leverages Tesseract to do so.
-You can install Tesseract from your package manager (On Arch: _tesseract_).
+You can install Tesseract from your package manager (Arch-based: _tesseract_, Debian-based: _tesseract-ocr_).
 Language data is also required to have Tesseract return something.
-You can get language data from the package manager again (On Arch: _tesseract-data-eng_).
+You can get language data from the package manager again (Arch-based: _tesseract-data-eng_, Debian-based: _tesseract-ocr-eng_).
 If you are planning to work with another language than English, make sure to also install the language data for it.

 You can test your Tesseract installation by executing `tesseract --list-langs`.